JCCyC/hdbdos-16k/README-16K.txt

 - LOAD CHR$ to load an alternate text font for different code pages, either in its standard location when in RAM mode, or in user memory when in ROM mode
 - A subset of ANSI control codes for use as a terminal
-- Support for lowercase when using a T1 VDG

 WIP: